micklto/capstone/README.md

 - JDK
 ## Application Development
 ### Spring Boot Application
 Application is called ```capstone``` and is a Spring Boot application that is deployed as a container.
 It is dependant on a PostgreSQL datasource.
 It will takes its database connection paramaters through environment variables.
-Those environment varialbes will be provided through a Kubernetes ConfigMpa
+Those environment varialbes will be provided through ```env``` in the deployment descriptor.

 Steps for building Spring Boot Application